CatuCerecedo/Spatial-use-networks/README.md

 Functions and code from the paper:

-**Resource predictability modulates space use networks in an endangered scavenger species** Cerecedo-Iglesias et al. submitted to Ecological Applications in 2022.
+**Resource predictability modulates spatial-use networks in an endangered scavenger species** Cerecedo-Iglesias et al. submitted to Movement Ecology in 2022.

 Schudle of this repository: